 In the Seattle / King County area, one of the best resources for families is the parent education programs offered by our community colleges.
 They serve families with children from birth to age 5 or beyond.
 With parent-baby classes, parent-toddler classes, cooperative preschools and enrichment classes, they offer great hands-on, play-based, developmentally appropriate programs that enhance child development in all areas: large motor, fine motor, music, art, social-emotional, language, and problem-solving skills.
 They offer research-based parent education on child development and parenting skills.
 They offer a community of connected, caring, supportive families and staff.
 (Learn more about parent ed programs here.)

-In Fall 2020, these programs will continue to serve our community.
-Some are going completely online for fall; some will offer outdoor-only programs; or indoor programs with small cohorts and hygiene protocols; or a hybrid of these options.
+In Fall and Winter 2020, these programs will continue to serve our community.
+Some are going completely online; some will offer outdoor-only programs; or indoor programs with small cohorts and hygiene protocols; or a hybrid of these options.

 If you’re wondering about whether online classes can work for little ones, check out this post on Benefits of Online Preschool.
 And if you want to help your young child get the most out of an online class, check out Help Your Child Succeed on Zoom.

 With coronavirus stay-at-home measures, many parents are feeling isolated, and feeling pressured to be all things to their child: parent, teacher, and playmate.
 They may worry that their child will miss out on developmental experiences and learning opportunities.
 Parent education programs can help!!
 We are all working hard to create the best possible support for parents and for their children’s learning and I encourage all parents to seek out a class.